 Petawawa Pop Up Container Market Program FAQ's

 Petawawa Council has approved a pilot Pop-Up Container market program to support artists, artisans, small businesses and non-profit organizations who have been adversely affected with loss of rental space during COVID-19.
-The goal of this Pop Up Container market is to allow any eligible entrepreneur from Renfrew County who wishes to operate a temporary shop the site and means to do so.
+The goal of this Pop Up Container market is to allow any eligible entrepreneur who wishes to operate a temporary shop the site and means to do so.

 This Pop Up Container market has been created in adherence of the Container Market Guideline document approved by Council.
 This concept allows for commercial land owners, who also wish to explore this type of retail opportunity on their properties, the roadmap by which to do so.
 Increasing boutique retail space, even seasonally, is a way to encourage and support more entrepreneurial opportunities, enhance and encourage visitation to Petawawa by providing for new, diverse products and services to exist in this community.

 Where will the Pop Up Container Market Be Located?